Phase-Stable Optical Fiber Links for Quantum Network Protocols: Isolation of the quantum and classical channels

 To fully take advantage of the phase and length stabilization of the classical channel, there must be a very high degree of isolation between the classical channel and the quantum channel.
 This is because the typical classical channel has many orders-of-magnitude more photons per second than the quantum channel.
 For example: if the quantum channel contains 1 photon on average for every 100 laser pulses (500 MHz / 100 = 5 million photons/sec), and the classical channel contains 1 mW of power to stabilize the fiber and also the mode-locked laser at the remote node, then an isolation of $10^9$ will ensure that there are equal numbers of photons from the two channels at the single-photon detector.

 Achieving such a high degree of isolation is particularly challenging in the case of optical fiber phase stabilization since the quantum and classical light sources must experience the same path noise.
 The best stabilization would result from a classical light source that has the same polarization, wavelength and bandwidth as the quantum light source, but quantum/classical isolation requires some distinguishable property.
+The CW stabilization laser is not actively polarization-controlled after propagation through the deployed fiber.
+Because the stabilization feedback senses path-length fluctuations independent of polarization, this does not impact phase stabilization.
+A polarizer is placed only in the quantum detection path to project the single-photon states onto a common polarization mode and remove polarization-induced distinguishability.
 Distinguishing the two channels based on polarization is difficult because there is strong coupling between orthogonal polarization states in optical fiber and high isolation would require several stages of polarizers.

 Isolation based on wavelength \cite{Thomas2024} is more feasible due to high-quality off-the-shelf dichroic mirrors, but this method is fundamentally limited by the nonlinear scattering of classical photons into the quantum band via the Raman effect \cite{Raman1928,Stolen1989}.
 Even with perfect wavelength discrimination, spontaneous Raman scattering would saturate the quantum channel if distinguished between channels by wavelength only.
-A 2 km silica fiber would scatter 1542 nm light into a 1 nm band around 1550 nm with an efficiency around $10^{-8}$, which would yield an quantum/classical isolation of at most $10^8$ in the experiment \cite{burenkov2023}.
+A 2.1 km silica fiber would scatter 1542 nm light into a 1 nm band around 1550 nm with an efficiency around $10^{-8}$, which would yield an quantum/classical isolation of at most $10^8$ in the experiment \cite{burenkov2023}.

 In the present setup, we multiplex the two channels in time with an optical chopper, which, in principle, allows the quantum signal to propagate along a completely dark fiber, eliminating the Raman noise photons, while being periodically stabilized.
 We demonstrate a classical/quantum channel isolation of $(8.7 \pm 1.5) \times 10^{10}$ by combining the optical chopping approach with an optical filter and a temporal gating technique in post-detection processing.
 With current channel losses and around 450 $\mu$W in the classical channel, this level of isolation means that 1 out of every 10,000,000 quantum wavepackets will have a CW noise photon.